malanski/poke-store-next/README.md

 Build a Next.js Application.

 ## Specification
-- Create aNext.js App.
+- Create a Next.js App.`cretate-next-app`
 - Create Routes.
+Next uses `pages/` folder to route it is a file-system based router built on the concept of pages.
 - Reproduce parts of your HTML on Next.js.
 - Create and use at least one component.
 - Include some component with `state`